-Important: The algorithm we use for contract scaling is designed for futures trading.
-Limitations apply to stock traders who want to trade 100 or more shares, and to forex traders who’s broker requires the full lot size (e.g. entering 1000 contracts = 1 micro-lot) to be entered as the number of lots instead of simply 1 contract for 1 Χ-lot size.
+Important: The algorithm used for contract scaling is designed for use with a small number of contracts, such as futures trading.
+Limitations apply to stock traders who want to trade 100 or more shares, and to forex traders who’s broker requires the full lot size (e.g. entering 1000 contracts to equal 1 micro-lot) to be entered as the number of lots instead of simply 1 contract for 1 Χ-lot size.
 The algorithm only supports 99 or less number of contracts when using two or more order sets.

 Forex example: Typically, a forex trader enters 1 contract for 1 lot, or 3 contracts to trade 3 lots, and the broker converts the number of contracts to the predetermined lot size.
 But some brokers allow or require 1000 contracts to be entered to trade 1 micro-lot, or 11ooo contracts will trade 1 mini-lot plus 1 micro-lot.
 Currently, the algorithm is not designed to detect 1000 contracts as a single micro-lot or 101000 contracts as 1 standard and 1 micro-lot forex trade.

 Stocks example: Computers are fast enough to calculate one order set with high numbers of shares.
 But, if order set A is set to 1000 shares and order set B is set to 500 shares , that creates to many possible combinations for the computer to calculate the adjusted number of shares in a timely manner.